maxzw/QASE_baseline_mphrqe/README.md

 Dimitrios Alivanistos and Max Berrendorf and Michael Cochez and Mikhail Galkin International Conference on Learning Representations, 2022
 ```
+Note that this is adjusted version for the paper "Approximate Query Answering using Probabilistic Space Discretization".
+For any questions please contact m.j.zwager@student.vu.nl.
 If you encounter any problems, or have suggestions on how to improve this code, open an issue.

 **Abstract:**
 > Multi-hop logical reasoning is an established problem in the field of representation learning on knowledge graphs (KGs).